 Enhancing Wellbeing and Civic Engagement of Immigrant Women Retirees is a two-year SSHRC-funded Community and College Social Innovation Fund project.

-With the first of four phases of the project completed in January 2017, over the next year Dr Martha Fanjoy and her team will work collaboratively with research participants and partners to co-create a community-delivered program focused on immigrant women retirees’ wellbeing and engagement.
+Dr Martha Fanjoy and her team worked collaboratively with research participants and partners to co-create a community-delivered program focused on immigrant women retirees’ wellbeing and engagement.

-Recruited with CIWA’s support, individual participants are women who have been retired for a minimum of two years who were employed for a minimum of three consecutive years after arriving in Canada.
+Recruited with CIWA’s support, individual participants were women who had been retired for a minimum of two years who were employed for a minimum of three consecutive years after arriving in Canada.

-By engaging with a significant yet overlooked sector of an aging population the research aims to raise awareness to the needs and potential of retired immigrant women and to create strategies to promote their civic engagement.
+By engaging with a significant yet overlooked sector of an aging population, the research raised awareness about the needs and potential of retired immigrant women and to create strategies to promote their civic engagement.

-The research process and results can help immigrant-serving agencies and community organizations working with seniors to develop, plan, and implement programs for immigrant women.
-Further, service providers will be able to use, replicate, and adapt the co-creation program strategy, methods, and tools in order to address a number of broad social concerns.
+The research process and results helped immigrant-serving agencies and community organizations working with seniors to develop, plan, and implement programs for immigrant women.
+Further, service providers were able to use, replicate, and adapt the co-creation program strategy, methods, and tools in order to address a number of broad social concerns.

 Current research about the impacts of immigration on aging is sparse, especially in Canada in spite of simultaneously experiencing a rapidly growing population due to immigration and a broadly aging population creating a new demographic of immigrant seniors.

-The data collection phase of Enhancing Wellbeing and Civic Engagement of Immigrant Women Retirees begins to address the gendered experiences of immigrant women seniors.
-It provides a foundation that aims to address the need for an innovative, integrated approach to seniors which acknowledges their strengths, diverse cultural backgrounds, socio-economic contexts, gender differences, and immigration experiences.
+The data collection phase of Enhancing Wellbeing and Civic Engagement of Immigrant Women Retirees addressed the gendered experiences of immigrant women seniors.
+It provided a foundation to address the need for an innovative, integrated approach to seniors which acknowledges their strengths, diverse cultural backgrounds, socio-economic contexts, gender differences, and immigration experiences.

 Phase I – Data Collection Milestones